Also known as: one-leg l-sit, one leg l sit, one-legged l-sit, parallettes one-leg hold

 What are the benefits of the Single Leg L-sit?

-What common mistakes should I avoid when doing Single Leg L-sits?
+What common mistakes should I avoid with the Single Leg L-sit?

-How can I progress to a full L-sit or modify the exercise?
+How can I progress to the full L-sit or regress this exercise?